-The designers Chengyuan Wei, Guanyun Wang, Ye Tao, Jianxing Cai, Chao Chen and Xuanxing Yang came up with the upcycled lamp.
-Each paper cup was first cut in half length-wise, and then arranged in a scalloped roof-tile pattern held together with glue.
-Resembling a fish-scale pattern, the lamp shape slopes into an organic half-egg shape.
+The designers Chengyuan Wei, Guanyun Wang, Ye Tao, Jianxing Cai, Chao Chen, and Xuanxing Yang came up with the upcycled lamp.
+Each paper cup was first cut in half length-wise, and then arranged in a scalloped roof-tile pattern held together with hot glue.
+Resembling a fish-scale pattern, the lampshape slopes into an organic half-egg shape.

 The lighting elements are fitted at the bottom, creating a gradated warm glow.
-The cup bottoms cast columns of light that fan out around the bottom of the lamp.
-With BBQ season in full swing, we think the Rays lamp could also be a great DIY challenge when we’re faced with stacks of disposable picnic-ware.
+The cup bottoms cast columns oflight that fan out around the bottom of the lamp.
+Since it casts such a warming, luminous glow, a lamp like this could be a great weekend craft project to fend off the winter blues!

 Via Yanko Design